filinvadim/warpnet/README.md

 1. :
    - change all ports to different ones;
    - change `database.dir` flag to different one.
-2. Run every node as independent OS process as described in previous chapter.
+2. Run every node as an independent OS process as described in the previous chapter.

 ## How to run multiple nodes in isolated network (dev mode)
 1. In addition to previous chapter update flags:
     - change `node.network.prefix` to different one.
-2. Run multiple nodes as described in previous chapter.
+2. Run multiple nodes as described in the previous chapter.